AAx13/holbertonschool-sysadmin_devops/0x02-shell_redirections/README.md

 * [5-firstlines](../0x02-shell_redirections/5-firstlines)

 ***
-Write a script that displays the third line of the file iacta.
+Write a script that displays the third line of the file `iacta`.

-* The file iacta will be in the working directory
+* The file `iacta` will be in the working directory
-* You're not allowed to use sed.
+* You're not allowed to use `sed`.
 * [6-third_line](../0x02-shell_redirections/6-third_line)

 ***